aaronpowell/aaronpowell.github.io/src/documents/posts/2010-08-28-testable-email-sending.html.md

 ---
 Yesterday [Shannon][1] finally got with the times and learnt about the `System.Net` and how it can be used to [dump emails to your file system][2].

-Something I then mentioned to him on Twitter was that you can also use this method to unit test the email that was sent.
+Something I then mentioned to him on Twitter was that you can also use this method to test the email that was sent.

 First off lets write ourselves a very basic email sending test: